ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 | 352 |            vn21 |            0.004274 |                                                                                                                                                                   Dwelling characteristics / Total - Occupied private dwellings by structural type of dwelling - 100% data / Single-detached house |
 | 415 |            vn84 |            0.003868 |                                                                                                                                                                              Housing - Total Sex / Total - Occupied private dwellings by period of construction - 25% sample data / 1960 or before |

 The table above show the important numeric features in our Random Forest model.
 Population density turns out to be the most important feature.
-Also, much to our pleasure, number of services per capita, the variable that we are interested in, ranks the second in terms of importance.
+Also, much to our pleasant surprise, number of services per capita, the variable that we are interested in, ranks the second in terms of importance.

-Other important features include number of government transfer recipients, high number of single-detached house, and very old house dwellings.
+Other important features include high amounts of government transfer recipients, high number of single-detached house, and very old house dwellings.

 ## Proportional features